phretaddin/schemapack/README.md

 ## Benefits

 * *Easy:* Don't have to learn a schema language.
 It's just JSON that matches your object format.
 To make a schema, just copy and paste the object you were going to send and replace its values with the types they represent.
 Done.
-* *Speed:* The fastest JSON encoder/decoder available.
+* *Speed:* The fastest JavaScript object encoder/decoder available.
 Even beats native `JSON.stringify` and `JSON.parse`.
 * *Small:* Just 300 lines of code and a single dependency (with no dependencies on the server).
 * *Simple:* Just import the library, build a JSON schema, and call encode/decode.
-* No overhead: When an object is encoded, the resulting buffer consists solely of compact data.
+* *No overhead:* When an object is encoded, the resulting buffer consists solely of compact data.
 Keys, delimiters, etc. are all stripped out and only recreated on the receiving end.
 * *Validation:* If the schema is invalid, an error will be thrown.
 Likewise, if the object to encode/decode does not match the size of the schema, the program will crash.
 Useful for ensuring all messages match their format.
 * *Bandwidth Efficiency:* The amount of bytes sent over the wire is often 10x or more less than the JSON alternative, due to removing keys and delimiters along with using compact data types.